Strider-CD/strider/README.md

 ## Note: HEAD Unstable

-`master` branch of Strider is expected to be unstable for the next few weeks.
+`master` branch HEAD of Strider is expected to be unstable for the next few weeks.
+We are currently in heavy development of the next version.

-Please use latest stable via the `1.3.5` tag or `npm install strider`.
+Please use latest stable release via the `1.3.5` git tag or `npm install strider`.

 Overview
 ========